 The Sisters of Charity of New York sponsor John A. Coleman School as a concrete expression of our mission to reveal God’s love to all in need, especially the poor.
 The mission of this faith-based school extends the mission of Charity by the quality of its programs, its fiscal stability and its organizational culture.
 We work in partnership to promote our common values.

-The Yonkers campus provides educational services to children that are residents of the Elizabeth Seton Pediatric Center, a pediatric skilled nursing facility for children with complex medical diagnoses that require ongoing medical and nursing care.
-The White Plains campus is the largest provider of center-based preschool special education in Westchester County, educating over 300 children from 23 school districts.
+The Manhattan campus provides educational services to children that are residents of the Elizabeth Seton Pediatric Center, a pediatric skilled nursing facility for children with complex medical diagnoses that require ongoing medical and nursing care.
+The White Plains campus is the largest provider of center-based preschool special education in Westchester County, educating nearly 300 children from over 25 school districts.
 Early Intervention, Preschool and School Age programs are available at both sites with programming tailored to the individual needs of each child and family.

-Related services including psychological counseling, occupational, physical, and speech / language therapies and skilled nursing services are provided by appropriately licensed and certified staff.
+Related services including counseling, occupational, physical, and speech / language therapies are provided by appropriately licensed and certified staff.
 Music therapy and adapted physical education are also available as part of the school program, as well as bedside instruction for children who are unable to attend a classroom based program.